 Nurture with Yin

 In a world so yang in nature, we are in need of yin.
 My passion is to teach yin yoga.
-I guide this yinspiring practice in public classes, but my main focus is teaching Yinspiration Yin Yoga modules as a Yinspiration Trainer and senior assistant to Jo Phee.
+I guide this yinspiring practice in public classes in Maastricht, but my main focus is teaching Yin Yoga modules.
 Find more information here about the yin practice and upcoming trainings.
 They might be just right for you if you are looking to deepen your own practice or would like to teach with more understanding.

 “Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I’ll meet you there” Rumi